MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 Each activity sent by Teams to your bot will contain the `turnContext` object from which all these relevant fields can be retrieved.
 All of which can be leveraged in a similar fashion as described for hosted web canvas constructs.

-Since message extensions are based on the bot channel, most of the above apply to message extensions as well.
+Since message extensions are based on the bot channel, most of the above applies to message extensions as well.